ponylang/ponylang-website/content/discover/index.md

 ### Native Code

 Pony is an ahead-of-time (AOT) compiled language.
-There is no interpreter or virtual machine.
+There is no interpreter nor virtual machine.

 ### Compatible with C